cms-dev/cms/docs/Localization.rst

       cms/server/templates/admin/*.html \
       cms/server/templates/contest/*.html

 When you have a new translation, or an update of an old translation, you need to update the ``.mo`` files (the compiled versions of the ``.po`` files).
-You can run ``./setup.py build`` to update all translations (and also do a couple of other things, like compiling the sandbox).
+You can run ``./prerequisites.py build_l10n`` to update all translations, and ``sudo ./prerequisites.py install_l10n`` to install them.
 Alternatively, run the following inside :gh_tree:`cms/server/`.

 .. sourcecode:: bash

     msgfmt po/<code>.po -o mo/<code>/LC_MESSAGES/cms.mo

-If needed, create the tree.
-Note that to have the new strings, you need to restart the web server.
+And then copy the compiled ``.mo`` files to the appropriate folder.
+You may have to manually create the directory tree.
+Note that, to have the new strings, you need to restart the web server.

 For translators